Dooders/Dooders/docs/Core.md

 The step logic will be executed every cycle in the simulation.

 ***For Example:***
-A Dooder looking for energy, moving to a new location, then ending its turn.
+A Dooder looks for energy, moves to a new location, then ends its turn.

 ```python
 Step.forward('BasicStep', dooder)